Skip to content

 One of the most famous sights on any Lisbon itinerary is the Belém Tower.
 Built in 1514, it sits on the bank of the Tagus River and dates back to 1514, when construction began.

 Visitors can enter the tower for a fee or with a Lisbon Card.
-Personally, I have never been inside the tower during any of my trips to Lisbon.
+I have never been inside the tower during my trips to Lisbon.
 I have always admired it from the outside and have been told by many that the outside is far more impressive than the interior.
 I particularly love how the tower looks at night when it is illuminated.

 Pastéis de Belém

 I started this Lisbon itinerary with a morning pastry and coffee at Manteigaria.
-I mentioned that their pastéis de nata is highly debated as one of Lisbon’s best.
+I mentioned that their pastéis de nata are highly debated as one of Lisbon’s best.
 Well, here is what might be its biggest competition—Pastéis de Belém.

 Pastéis de Belém is probably the most sought-after bakery in Portugal.
 It’s rare to find a Lisbon itinerary or travel guide that does not mention Pastéis de Belém.
 A few years ago, I read that this bakery was the most-reviewed eatery on TripAdvisor in 2017; that’s how insanely popular it is.